ericallensalmon/mssql_mcp_server/README.md

 ## Contributing

-We welcome contributions!
-To contribute:

-1. Fork the repository.
+For improvements that could benefit the original project, please consider contributing to the [original repository](https://github.com/JexinSam/mssql_mcp_server) first.

+For fork-specific features or changes:

-2. Create a feature branch: `git checkout -b feature/amazing-feature`
+1. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add amazing feature'`
+2. Commit your changes: `git commit -m 'Add amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
+3. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a **Pull Request**.
+4. Open a **Pull Request**

+### Maintainer

+This fork is maintained by [Eric Salmon](https://github.com/ericallensalmon).

+---

+### Need Help?

+For any questions or issues specific to this fork, feel free to open a GitHub **Issue** in this repository.
+For general questions about the project, consider posting in the original repository's issue tracker.